PrachiMPatel/applied_gen_ai/README.md

 ### Graduate Course | Applied Generative AI

-**A course that treats evaluation and responsible AI as first-class engineering disciplines — not afterthoughts.**
+**A course that treats evaluation and responsible AI as first-class engineering disciplines and not afterthoughts.**

 ---

 ## Why This Course Exists

 Most generative AI courses teach students to build systems.
 This one teaches them to **evaluate, govern, and know when not to deploy them**.
-The gap in AI education is not technical skill — it is judgment.
+The gap in AI education is not technical skill, it is judgment.

 ---

 ## Three Pillars

 ### 1. Evaluation-First Pedagogy
 Week 9 is dedicated entirely to LLM evaluation: automated metrics, human evaluation design, and LLM-as-a-judge frameworks.
-Students don't just build systems — they build the tools to measure whether those systems should be trusted.
+Students don't just build systems, instead, they build the tools to measure whether those systems should be trusted.

 ### 2. Responsible AI as a Continuous Thread
 Every weekly lab includes a Responsible AI reflection connecting technical work to societal impact.
-This is not a standalone ethics lecture — it is woven into every module from tokenization to multi-agent systems.
+This is not a standalone ethics lecture but it is woven into every module from tokenization to multi-agent systems.

 ### 3. The Judgment Memo
 Weighted at 20% (equal to the Midterm), this assessment asks students to defend the deployment boundaries of their system and articulate where they would choose *not* to deploy it.
 Knowing the limits of a system is valued as highly as building it.